Skip to main content

 ORDER BY

-The ORDER BY clause is used to sort results by one or more columns, in ascending or descending order.
+The ORDER BY clause is used to sort query results by one or more columns, in ascending or descending order.

 Sort books by checkout date